Ad450/biite/README.md

 To use the source code of Biite, create a new Firebase project and configure your clone to use your Firebase project.

 **Features**
-Project Creation and Management
+Project Creation and Management.
-Chat
+Chat.
-Notification
+Notification.
-Authentication
+Authentication.
-Profile Managament
+Profile Managament.